Al-Nassr secure signing of highly rated Nigerian youngster, to play with Ronaldo

 Cristiano Ronaldo’s Saudi Club Al Nassr Complete the Signing of Talented Nigerian Footballer

-- Saudi Arabian club Al-Nassr have completed the signing of a Nigerian player ahead of the January transfer deadline
+- Saudi Arabia football club Al-Nassr have completed the signing of a Nigerian player ahead of the January transfer deadline

 - The fast-rising talent is set to become the first Nigerian to play alongside Portuguese legend Cristiano Ronaldo